shwethavarshini/NLP-Toxic-tweets/README.md

 * **ROC-AUC Curve Geometry:** Explores the true positive capability across custom classification boundaries.
 The closer a model's curve arcs toward the top left corner (maximizing Area Under the Curve near `1.0`), the stronger its structural predictive power.

----

-## 📄 License

-This benchmark repository is open-sourced for educational, instructional, and research applications.